Mikey Berzatto: Critical reception

 In large part due to Bernthal's performance, which has been called "unfailingly riveting," Mikey haunts the narrative and is "the most important" figure in the assembly of the family as it exists in the series.
-BuzzFeed commented on Bernthal's Mikey in 2025, writing, "'I'll take "TV characters who make me WEEP' for $500, Alex.
-The Walking Dead actor is beyond perfect as Mikey, Carmy and Sugar's older brother who died before the start of the series.
+BuzzFeed commented on Bernthal's Mikey in 2025, writing, "'The Walking Dead actor is beyond perfect as Mikey, Carmy and Sugar's older brother who died before the start of the series.
 His energy is so warm and sincere that I genuinely forget he's acting.
 Including him in flashbacks was such a smart choice, and it makes his death hit even harder.
-Bernthal 1000% deserved that Emmy."
+Bernthal 1000 percent deserved that Emmy."
+Another critic agreed that Bernthal's rendering of Mikey's tragic arc is heart-wrenching: "...every time Michael is in an episode, I end up sobbing."